-Time have changed…thankfully.
+Time has changed…thankfully.

 The Eco-Conscious Family Home

-The desire for a more eco-friendly products is in alignment with the values of homeowners, and therefore is becoming increasingly important – luckily the number of ‘greener living’ tips, from interiors to gardens to non-toxic cleaning products, has flourished on the web.
+The desire for more eco-friendly products is in alignment with the values of homeowners, and therefore is becoming increasingly important – luckily the number of ‘greener living’ tips, from interiors to gardens to non-toxic cleaning products, has flourished on the web.

-Personally, if I know my flooring is from a sustainable source, like bamboo, I know I’ve made a great long-term decision that’s good for the home and for the environment.
+Personally, if I know my flooring is from a sustainable source, like bamboo, I know I’ve made a great long-term decision that’s good for the home and the environment.

 Today, hardwood flooring is far more affordable – made possible by improved manufacturing processes and streamlined supply chains.
 Despite this, which hardwoods are more affordable remains an extremely relevant question.